sunvc/NoLet/docs/en/encryption.md

 4. When using encryption, the `markdown` and `body` fields cannot use shorthands or aliases (`md`, `text`, `content`, `data`, `message` are all invalid)*

 #### Send an Encrypted Push
-To send an encrypted push, first convert BravoPapa request parameters into a JSON string.
+To send an encrypted push, first convert Nolet request parameters into a JSON string.
 Then encrypt the string with the previously set key and chosen algorithm.
 Finally, concatenate the data as `nonce + ciphertext [+ tag]`, encode it in Base64, and send the result in the `ciphertext` parameter to the server.<br><br>

 Below are examples in various languages.